Porcelain Veneers Newtown, PA

 Do you have deep tooth stains?
 Are your dental injuries impacting the appearance of your smile?
 Receive professionally crafted porcelain veneers in our Newtown, PA dental office.
 Dental veneers are made of a durable porcelain ceramic that reflects light just like natural teeth.

-Because our veneers are made out of high-quality materials, they can last patients for many years to come.
+Because our veneers are high-quality materials, they can last patients for many years.
 Porcelain veneers are a cosmetic dentistry treatment for patients who want to brighten their teeth, cover tooth damage, and realign slightly crooked teeth.

 Treatment with Porcelain Veneers

-To prepare the teeth for veneers, we remove a small portion of the tooth enamel.
-Gently etching into the tooth enamel allows us to create a proper bonding surface for the veneers.
-We want to ensure that the porcelain veneers do not feel bulky or uncomfortable after they are applied to the teeth.
+We remove a small portion of the tooth enamel to prepare the teeth for veneers.
+Gently etching into the tooth enamel creates a proper veneer bonding surface.
+After applying them to the teeth, we want to ensure that the porcelain veneers do not feel bulky or uncomfortable.
 Then, we take impressions of the teeth.
 Using these impressions, we can create custom porcelain veneers for our patients.

 Porcelain Veneers vs. Lumineers